MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 So for these reasons, I decided polling seems to be the simplest option for this specific application and data model.
 As mentioned before, the biggest concern with polling is sending potentially unnecessary commands to the redis instance and wasting resources.
 Our commands per second volume would be a concern with many users connected to our applications but again that number is already pretty high per Redis node and we could scale to multiple Redis nodes if we needed to.
 Using `BLOCK` would definitely reduce our commands per second but even our `BLOCK` commands would have to do some kind of polling in the case of the `XREAD BLOCK` timing out, our poll intervals with block are just longer.

 Adjusting the polling interval might also be tricky.
 Because with our polling method we only check for new messages at the interval, a message could have been added to the stream but we will not see it right away like `XREAD BLOCK` would.
 This might make your system feel less "real-time" but that is probably okay for most applications and you could always speed it up by using a smaller interval time at the expensive of your requests per second.
 Using a 1 second interval is a good starting point and is probably "real-time" enough for your application.
 Combine this with some nice, client-side, optimistic updating and you applications will feel snappy.

+#### Combination

+If polling is still unacceptable for your application, you could use a combination of the methods above and have one large stream just to keep track of how many events each user has.
+So when a new event comes in, you can `XADD` to both the account specific stream and the large, cross-account, stream just recording the account ID.
+This would allow you to create an in-memory lookup that could notify the socket processes that there are new events to read.
+This way you only need one process polling the large stream in Redis and the other processes just wait for the polling processes to tell them there is something new to call `XREAD`.
+This solution is much more complicated than just the simple polling method but it would reduce your commands per second substantially.

 > If anyone knows of a better solution or would just like to chat about these tradeoffs, please feel free to [email me](/about).